 - 1. Purana, Logic, Mimamsa (Hermeneutics), Dharma-shastra, six Vedanga-s and four Veda-s are fourteen vidya-s or knowledge.
 Vedas are the source of all these fourteen vidyas. - 2.
-We know Vedas are not human-made (Apaurusheya)/human created.
-The 'revealed literature', i.e., Veda, has been divided into four parts and there are four Vedas, known as the Rig Veda, the Yajur Veda, the Sama Veda and the Atharva Veda. - 3.
-The texts considered as Vedic are 'corollaries to the Vedic knowledge' passed on from one generation to the other, that was pre-existing in the divine existence.
-Vedic literature is infinite, so to know about it in the simplest manner we can view it in four parts, namely, the Samhita-s, the Brahmanas, the Aranyakas and the Upanishads. - 4.
-Samhitas are Mantras for rituals and the Brahmana-s are the explanatory texts providing information about the application of Samhitas and the procedures to observe during the rituals.
+We know that the Vedas are not human-made (Apaurusheya).
+The 'revealed literature,' i.e., Veda, has been divided into four parts and there are four Vedas, known as the Rig Veda, the Yajur Veda, the Sama Veda and the Atharva Veda. - 3.
+The texts considered as Vedic are 'corollaries to the Vedic knowledge' passed on from one generation to the other, that was pre-existing even in the creation.
+Vedic literature is

+- infinite, so to know about it in the simplest manner we can view it in four parts, namely, the Samhita-s, the Brahmanas, the Aranyakas and the Upanishads. - 4.
+Samhitas have Mantras which are source of knowledge and the Brahmana-s are the explanatory texts or mantras providing information about the application of Samhitas and the procedures to observe during the rituals.
 They provide the explanatory meaning of hymns, importance and justification of actions performed during each Yajna.
 Brahmana-s include history, legends, anecdotes and narration connected with Rishis, Kings and others.
-The Brahmana literature seems to be vast, but a number of Brahmana-s are lost.

-- 5. The Rig Veda has two(2) Brahmana-s namely; Kaushitaki (Shamkhayana) which belongs to Shankhayana recension and Aitareya Brahmana which belongs to Shakala recension.
-The Aitareya Brahmana, also known as Ashvalayana Brahmana is highly significant due to various Akhyana-s found in it. - 6.
-The Shukla Yajurvedahas Satapatha Brahmana, a vital one in view of its contents like Gargi-Yajnavalkya disputation (shastrartha), rituals for Vedic Kings, ceremonies like Asvamedha and Rajasuyayajnas.
+The Brahmana literature seems to be vast, but a number of Brahmana-s are lost. - 5.
+The Rig Veda has two (2) Brahmana-s namely; Kaushitaki (Shamkhayana) which belongs to Shankhayana recension and Aitareya Brahmana which belongs to Shakala recension.
+The Aitareya Brahmana, also known as Ashvalayana Brahmana is highly significant due to the various Akhyana-s found in it. - 6.
+The Shukla Yajurveda has Satapatha Brahmana which is a vital one in view of its contents like Gargi-Yajnavalkya disputation (shastrartha), rituals for Vedic Kings including ceremonies like Asvamedha and Rajasuyayajnas.
 The Krishna Yajurveda has four Brahmanas, namely, Taittiriya Brahmana and Kathaka Brahmana.
 These are connected to Agnihotra, Agnyadhana and Nakshatreshti. - 7.
-The Sama Veda has many Brahmana-s namely, Jaiminiya Brahmana, Tandya or Pancavimsa Brahmana, Sadvimsa Brahmana or Samavidhana Brahmana, Arseya Brahmana, Vamsa Brahmana, Jaiminiya Brahmana, Devatadhyaya-Samhitopanisad Mantra Brahmana or Chandogya Brahmana. - 8.
-The Atharva Veda has only one Brahmana, that is Gopatha Brahmana. - 9.
-The next class of literature is Aranyakas.
-As the Sanskrit name suggests Aaranyaka-s are forest texts explaining the subtleties of inner and esoteric meaning of Yajnas, their philosophy, mysticism, etc. Sometimes, these are the parts of Brahmana-s and Upanishad-s as in the case of the Brihadaranyaka Upanishad. - 10.
-The Aitareya and Shamkhyana Aranyaka-s belong to Rigveda, where Aitareya has again been divided in five parts called Aranyaka.
-These have been further divided into chapters or segments.
+The Sama Veda has many Brahmana-s namely, Jaiminiya Brahmana, Tandya or Panchavimsa Brahmana, Sadvimsa Brahmana or Samavidhana Brahmana, Arseya Brahmana, Vamsa Brahmana, Devatadhyaya-Samhitopanisad Mantra Brahmana or Chandogya Brahmana. - 8.
+The Atharva Veda has only one Brahmana named Gopatha